StudioLE/melt-handover/README.md

 3. Scroll to the end of the line to preview / bake the particles to the file.
 4. The points will be baked to the `particles` layer.
 Select them and export them to Illustrator or keep them in Rhino.
 (If I recall correctly exporting `.ai` ignores points but I think you can export to `.dwg`, `.dxf` or similar CAD format which will import to Illustrator.

+### Illustrator File

+- `Spread of Contamination\Grasshopper\LE - Contamination Map 06.ai`

+Just an illustator file with the particles of different frame numbers on layers.

 ## Ground Water Modelling